-“I am delighted that Portsdown Group Practice have achieved the Learning Disability Friendly Practice status.
+“I am delighted that Portsdown Group Practice has achieved the Learning Disability Friendly Practice status.
 Part of this work involved undertaking annual health checks for people with a learning disability.
 Portsdown Group achieved 82% of these checks in the year 2017-2018.
 The national target is 75% by 2019-2020.
-Thank you to all the staff for providing these reasonable adjustments and enhancing the service provided for this patient group
+Thank you to all the staff for providing these reasonable adjustments and enhancing the service provided for this patient group”.

 Keep Antibiotics Working